Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Real User Tests

 \textbf{Data collection:} Then we proceed to collect data on the behavioral choices of different subjects when confronted with risky scenarios during a pandemic.
 In each question of this section, subjects are presented with a specific epidemic situation.
 Within each scenario, subjects must choose between going out and staying at home.
 They are informed that if they choose to go out, there is a certain probability of becoming infected.
 On the other hand, if they decide to stay at home, they are guaranteed not to be infected, but they will experience some form of loss.
 Below is an example in our experiment.

-\emph{Question B: There is an epidemic spreading right now, and the prevalence of the disease is represented by the variable $x$\%.
+\emph{Question B: There is an epidemic spreading right now.
 If you come into contact with an infected person, you have a 5\% chance of being infected.
 If you choose to go out, you will be in close contact with 20 people every day.
 If you decide to stay at home, you are guaranteed to avoid infection but will experience some losses.
-Conversely, if you go out, there is a chance of becoming infected.
+On the other hand, if you go out, there is a chance of becoming infected.
+The loss of being infected is 20 times that of the loss due to home isolation.
 Your city has a population of 1 million, then:}

-\emph{a}. \emph{When there is no confirmed case in the area, I will go out.}
+\emph{a}. \emph{When there is no confirmed case in the city, I will go out.}

-\emph{b}. \emph{When the number of confirmed cases in the area is less than 10, I will go out.}
+\emph{b}. \emph{When the number of confirmed cases in the city is less than 10, I will go out.}

-\emph{c}. \emph{When the number of confirmed cases in the area is less than 100, I will go out.}
+\emph{c}. \emph{When the number of confirmed cases in the city is less than 100, I will go out.}

-\emph{d}. \emph{When the number of confirmed cases in the area is less than 1,000, I will go out.}
+\emph{d}. \emph{When the number of confirmed cases in the city is less than 1,000, I will go out.}

-\emph{e}. \emph{When the number of confirmed cases in the area is less than 10,000, I will go out.}
+\emph{e}. \emph{When the number of confirmed cases in the city is less than 10,000, I will go out.}

-\emph{f}. \emph{When the number of confirmed cases in the area is less than 100,000, I will go out.}
+\emph{f}. \emph{When the number of confirmed cases in the city is less than 100,000, I will go out.}

-\emph{g}. \emph{When the number of confirmed cases in the area is higher than 100,000, I will still go out.}
+\emph{g}. \emph{When the number of confirmed cases in the city is higher than 100,000, I will still go out.}

-\textbf{Calculate individuals' risky appetite $I_x$:} We use the risk appetite $I_x$ to reflect the behavioral tendencies of the subjects.
-The risk appetite $I_x$ for each individual corresponds to the proportion of choosing to engage in risky behavior in various scenarios in the questions like \emph{Question B}.
+\textbf{Calculating Individuals' Risk Preference $I_x$:} We use the risk preference $I_x$ to reflect the behavioral tendencies of the subjects.
+The risk preference $I_x$ for each individual corresponds to the proportion of times choosing to engage in risky behavior in various scenarios in the questionnaire.
 This indicator ranges between 0 and 1, where values closer to 1 indicate a more risky behavioral tendency.
 It is important to note that in our model, $x_1^P$ denotes the proportion of individuals choosing the risky behavior.
 A higher $I_x$ value within a group implies a greater inclination of individuals towards risky behavior, resulting in a higher $x_1^P$ value.
+Then we analyze the relationship between the irrationality and behavioral choice.

-\subsection{Analysis of the relationship between irrationality and behavioral choice}
+\subsection{Analysis of the Relationship Between Irrationality and Behavioral Choice}